naruto716/chatgptheaderextension/README.md

 ## Usage

-Once installed, the extension will automatically modify the necessary headers for requests to `https://chatgpt.com/backend-api/conversation`.
-No further action is required on your part.
+Once installed, the extension will:

+- Automatically modify the necessary headers for requests to `https://chatgpt.com/backend-api/conversation`.
+- Apply proxy settings on targeted websites (e.g., ChatGPT and WhatIsMyIP) using a PAC script.
+This makes it easier to verify the proxy is active (by visiting [WhatIsMyIP.com](https://www.whatismyip.com/)).

+The extension comes with a settings popup allowing you to:

+- Configure the unique device ID used to spoof the request.
+- Enable/disable the proxy.
+- Update proxy server information (IP, port, username, and password).

+Default values are pre-configured, for anyone who spots this public repo, please refrain from abusing my proxy.
+I don't mind if you use it reasonably.

+## Proxy Information

+The proxy functionality applies a PAC script to route only requests going to specific domains (such as `chatgpt.com` and `whatismyip.com`) through the configured proxy.
+This allows you to test your proxy settings easily, while other sites remain unaffected.

+If you disable the proxy using the popup, the extension will clear any applied proxy settings.

 ## Disclaimer